splunk/public-o11y-docs/CONTRIBUTING.md

 To perform complex edits on one or multiple files, follow these steps:

+1. Log in to your GitHub account and open this repository.
-1. Select **Fork** in this repository to create a fork or copy of the repo.
+2. Select **Fork** in this repository to create a fork or copy of the repo.
-2. Open your fork.
+3. Open your fork.
 The copy now exists under your username (`<username>/public-o11y-docs`).
-3. Clone the repository to your machine using HTTPS or SSH.
+4. Clone the repository to your machine using HTTPS or SSH.
-4. Create a branch and edit the documentation using your favorite code editor.
+5. Create a branch and edit the documentation using your favorite code editor.
-5. Push the changes to the remote fork of the public docs repository (your copy of the repo).
+6. Push the changes to the remote fork of the public docs repository (your copy of the repo).
-6. Open your fork in GitHub and select the **Pull requests** tab, then select **New pull request**.
+7. Open your fork in GitHub and select the **Pull requests** tab, then select **New pull request**.
-7. Select **Create pull request** to open a pull request from your fork to the `main` branch of this repo.
+8. Select **Create pull request** to open a pull request from your fork to the `main` branch of this repo.
-8. Edit the summary and description, then select **Create pull request** to confirm.
+9. Edit the summary and description, then select **Create pull request** to confirm.

-9. Your pull request is now ready for review.
+Your pull request is now ready for review.
 The o11y docs team will review it as soon as possible.

 ## Folder structure of the repository